So you know how that feels when your golden retriever FINALLY finds “the” spot to crash on YOUR cream linen sofa? Yeah. Mine too.

 #6: The Bela Pal Orthopedic Dog Bed That Actually Looks Good in Your Living Room

 This bed from Bela Pal is giving couch-but-make-it-hers energy.
-The slate blue velvet bolster wraps around three sides, the cream sherpa sleeping surface looks straight off a Pinterest board, and the cut-away shows exactly what’s underneath — a wave-cut orthopedic foam layer with an anti-slip base.
-It molds to her body instead of just sitting under it.
+The slate blue velvet bolster hugs three sides of the bed, the cream sherpa sleeping surface could easily have come off a Pinterest board and the cut-away on the side shows exactly what’s underneath it – a wave-cut orthopedic foam layer with an anti-slip base, which moulds to her body, instead of simply sitting underneath it.

-To recreate this setup, start with the Bela Pal orthopedic dog bed in the large or extra-large size for goldens.
-Layer it on a chunky ivory area rug to anchor the space.
-Place it near a window with sheer white curtains — dogs love the light and you’ll love the photos.
+The pillows and extra blankets on the bed are just for style.
+To recreate this space, start with a Bela Pal orthopedic dog bed in the large or extra-large size for a golden.
+Put it on top of a chunky ivory area rug.
+Then place it near a window with sheer white curtains.
+Dogs love the light, and you’ll love the photos.

-Keep this in mind: the egg-crate foam distributes her weight across pressure points, which means less stiffness after naps and way fewer sad puppy eyes in the morning.
+Keep this in mind: The egg-crate foam distributes her weight across pressure points so she’s not stiff when she wakes up, which results in way fewer sad puppy eyes in the morning.

 📸 Photo credit: Instagram @thepatpatpets